Hunter Valley Coal Chain: HVCCC

 In 2003 the Hunter Valley Coal Chain Logistics Team (HVCCLT) was established to improve the movement of coal from Hunter Valley mines to the port's coal loaders and then to markets across the globe.
 In 2009 the Hunter Valley coal industry went through a detailed view and major restructure of the contractual arrangements for the movement of coal.
-As a result the Hunter Valley Coal Chain Coordinator (HVCCC) formally replaced the HVCCLT in August of 2009 and expanded to include all Hunter Valley coal chain producers and service providers.
+As a result, the Hunter Valley Coal Chain Coordinator (HVCCC) formally replaced the HVCCLT in August 2009 and expanded to include all Hunter Valley coal chain producers and service providers.

 HVCCC coordinates the resources of port operators Newcastle Port Corporation, terminal operators Port Waratah Coal Services and Newcastle Coal Infrastructure Group, railway operators Aurizon, Pacific National and One Rail Australia, railway infrastructure managers Australian Rail Track Corporation and Producers.

 Producers

 The major coal producers in the Hunter Valley are: